MohammadParsaTheFirst/Music-Composer/README.md

 ## Project Description

-In this project, you will:
+In this project, we:
-1. Identify musical notes using Template Matching.
+1. Identified musical notes using Template Matching.
-2. Draw rectangles around the identified notes in the images.
+2. Drawed rectangles around the identified notes in the images.
-3. Generate audio outputs for each page of music.
+3. Generated audio outputs for each page of music.

 ## Requirements